Utilizing Employee Experiences Gained Outside the Company and Abroad

 Konica Minolta, Inc. actively hires mid-career employees to help create innovation in Japan.
 The company is striving to secure the diversity of its human resources by also recruiting non-Japanese new university graduates, as well as Japanese graduates with experience living abroad.

-- Percentage of non-Japanese nationals among new hires: 10% (who joined the company in April 2020)
+- Percentage of non-Japanese nationals among new hires: 5%

 Providing Opportunities to Gain Experience and Knowledge Outside the Company

 In fiscal 2017, Konica Minolta, Inc. began encouraging employees to engage in outside projects, while also introducing a job return system, with the aim of strengthening individual diversity through experience outside the company.
-In fiscal 2017, it also launched an overseas dispatch program to allow young talented employees to improve themselves through friendly competition overseas at an early stage in their careers to support the establishment of their individual identities.
+In fiscal 2017, it also launched an overseas dispatch program to allow young talented employees to improve themselves through work experience overseas at an early stage in their careers to support the establishment of their individual identities.
+The program has been suspended due to the COVID-19 pandemic, but it will be resumed when it is safe to do so

 Through these initiatives, the company seeks to further enhance its diversity, by strengthening individual diversity and increasing the number of personnel with diverse experience and knowledge.